retroenv/nesgodisasm/README.md

 ```
 usage: nesgodisasm [options] <file to disassemble>

+  -a string
+    	assembler compatibility of the generated .asm file (asm6/ca65)
   -batch string
     	process a batch of given path and file mask and automatically .asm file naming, for example *.nes
   -cdl string
     	name of the .cdl Code/Data log file to load
   -debug
-    	enable debugging options (more logging and printing of ca65 config for the ROM)
+    	enable debugging options for extended logging)
   -nohexcomments
     	do not output opcode bytes as hex values in comments
   -nooffsets